What foods do you recommend I should eat less of?

 What’s always in your pantry/fridge?

-Ann: We both love love love and always have on hand: bananas, lemons, avocados, parsley, carrots, matcha, chia seeds, rice milk, raw cacao (and other superfoods), and Seattle’s Theo chocolate, imported from my parents.
+Ann: We both love love love and always have on hand: matcha, bananas, lemons, avocados, parsley, carrots, chia seeds, rice milk, raw cacao (and other superfoods), and Seattle’s Theo chocolate, imported from my parents.
 Plus coconut oil, of course… in pretty much every room of our apartments.
-(Article to come about that.)
+(Read more here.)
 And… Chloe’s also into cucumbers, and I’m into papayas.